 From this illustration we also recognize a theme of resurrection.
-After a long period of deep, introspective (even death-like) comatose span of inaction - the bear emerges, victorious and driven to sustain its life (with prime focus on feeding itself and its offspring after hibernating).
+After a long period of deep, introspective (even death-like) comatose span of inaction - the bear emerges, victorious and driven to sustain its life (an a ravenous focus on food after hibernating).

 This correspondence with solar and lunar duplicity continues in alchemical tradition where the bear is considered a symbol of transformation.
 The bear is a powerful symbol of prime matter in alchemy too.
 Ancient alchemists observed the scent of a bear far outlasts its presence in caves.
 This caters to an energetic resonance that remains in practices.
-In other words, if in ritual a powerful balancing effect is required to making a lasting effect.
+In other words, a powerful balancing effect is required to making a lasting effect.
 So that makes the bear an advantageous alchemical animal within the alchemical practices because bear meaning involves balancing energy as well as endurance.

 The bear is showcased in countless cultures because it is undeniably dynamic in energy and stature.
 These are just a few of the myriad of symbolic observations and bear meanings we can mine from this amazingly diverse animal.